Borneo: Recent history

 In May 1945, officials in Tokyo suggested that whether northern Borneo should be included in the proposed new country of Indonesia should be separately determined based on the desires of its indigenous people and following the disposition of Malaya.
 Sukarno and Mohammad Yamin meanwhile continuously advocated for a Greater Indonesian republic.
 Towards the end of the war, Japan decided to give an early independence to a new proposed country of Indonesia on 17 July 1945, with an Independence Committee meeting scheduled for 19 August 1945.
 However, following the surrender of Japan to the Allied forces, the meeting was shelved.
 Sukarno and Hatta continued the plan by unilaterally declaring independence, although the Dutch tried to retake their colonial possession in Borneo.

 The southern part of the island achieved its independence through the Proclamation of Indonesian Independence on 17 August 1945.
-The southern part saw guerilla conflicts followed by Dutch blockade to cut supplies for nationalist within the region.
+The southern part saw guerrilla conflicts followed by Dutch blockades to cut supplies for nationalist within the region.
 While nationalist guerrillas supporting the inclusion of southern Borneo in the new Indonesian republic were active in Ketapang, and to lesser extent in Sambas where they rallied with the red-white flag which became the flag of Indonesia, most of the Chinese residents in southern Borneo expected to be liberated by Chinese Nationalist troops from mainland China and to integrate their districts as an overseas province of China.
 Meanwhile, Sarawak and Sabah in northern Borneo became separate British crown colonies in 1946.

 In 1961, Prime Minister Tunku Abdul Rahman of the independent Federation of Malaya desired to unite Malaya, the British colonies of Sarawak, North Borneo, Singapore and the protectorate of Brunei under the proposed Federation of Malaysia.
 The idea was heavily opposed by the governments in both Indonesia and the Philippines as well from communist sympathisers and nationalists in Borneo.
 Sukarno, as the president of the new republic, perceiving the British trying to maintain their presence in northern Borneo and the Malay Peninsula, decided to launch a military infiltration, later known as the confrontation, from 1962 to 1969.
-As a response to the growing opposition, the British deployed their armed forces to guard their colonies against Indonesian and communist revolts, which was also participated by Australia and New Zealand.
+As a response to the growing opposition, the British deployed their armed forces to guard their colonies against Indonesian and communist revolts.
+Australia and New Zealand also participated in these measures.